-It is important to keep in mind that this test only diagnoses the 75% of cases that are caused by the MLL2 gene.
-It is possible that your result may be negative for the MLL2, but that the individual may still be believed to have Kabuki syndrome based on other presenting characteristics.
+Blood samples negative for the MLL2 mutation can be further tested for the KDM6A mutation.
+It is possible that your result may be negative for the MLL2 and KDM6A, but the individual may still be believed to have Kabuki syndrome based on other presenting characteristics.

 Initially, your geneticist will make a clinical diagnosis of Kabuki based on the recognition of four (out of five) main characteristics, with the distinct facial features being imperative.

-- Facial features: long palpebral fissuresi with eversioni of outer third, arched eyebrows with sparse outer half, prominent eyelashes, prominent and/or misshapen ears, and depressed nasali tip
+- Facial features: long palpebral fissures with eversion of outer third, arched eyebrows with sparse outer half, prominent eyelashes, prominent and/or misshapen ears, and depressed nasal tip

-- Skeletal abnormalities: may include brachydactylyi, brachymesophalangyi and clindactylyi of the fifth finger, and vertebral anomalies including scoliosisi
+- Skeletal abnormalities: may include brachydactyly, brachymesophalangy and clindactyly of the fifth finger, and vertebral anomalies including scoliosis

 - Dermatoglyphic abnormalities: including persistent finger fetal pads